sonic-net/SONiC/doc/oomd/SONiC OOM daemon.md

        - Any process run inside docker container are run by 'root' account. also will exist in container's cgroup.
        - SONiC using supervisord to manage docker container process, OOMD can get critical process list from supervisord.
     - Can set terminate policy:
-       - Terminate user session or terminate user process.
+       - Terminate domain user session or terminate user process.
        - The reason to terminate user session are:
          - When kernel receive a allocate memory request, kernel will try find memory by memory swap or release memory used by cache.
          - SONiC not enable swap, when swap not enabled, the kernel will finish the find memory procedure very fast.